 The secret is establishing a healthy morning routine that can increase levels of serotonin, helping to boost mood and productivity.
 Don’t get discouraged if you stray from it or have difficulty getting out of bed.
 Like all other regimens, establishing good habits will take time, dedication and intention but you’ll soon see the rewards.

-Here are 5 steps to help you start your day on a positive note.
+Here are 5 steps to help you start your day on a positive note and improve your well-being as you age.

 Wake up early and consistently to establish a morning routine